Juliansv/Juliansv/README.md

 # Hi there, I'm Julian! 👋

-I'm a passionate JavaScript developer, currently diving deep into the world of Next.js.
+I'm a passionate JavaScript developer.
 My programming journey has led me to a fascination for cryptocurrencies, especially Ethereum.
 I'm always eager to learn new things and expand my knowledge.

 ## About Me